 The specialisations come under five main disciplines.
-Some more information on each of these is detailed below.
+Some more information on Chemical Engineering is detailed below.

 The benefits of a career in Chemical Engineering include:

-If you have an aptitude and fascination for how the physical world works, are interested in how chemical reactions and the physical properties of matter can be harnessed to create world changing technologies and want to contribute positively to making the life of the human race better and to the development of a sustainable future, then you should consider chemical engineering as a career choice.
+If you have an aptitude and fascination for how the physical world works, are interested in how chemical reactions and the physical properties of matter can be harnessed to create world changing technologies, and want to contribute positively to making the life of the human race better and to the development of a sustainable environment, then you should consider chemical engineering as a career choice.

-Aberdeen is at the heart of the energy industry in Europe and of international importance as a centre of excellence in exploration and production of oil and gas.
-The combination of these factors makes it possible to offer a curriculum that is both influenced by the cutting edge research of our academics and highly relevant to the needs of employers.
+Aberdeen is at the heart of the energy industry in Europe and of international importance as a Centre of Excellence in the exploration and production of oil and gas.
+The combination of these factors makes it possible to offer a curriculum that is both close to cutting edge research and highly relevant to the needs of employers.